High School Diploma (HSD)

 Prepare NOW to enter Central Carolina Technical College (CCTC).
-Adult Education’s Math and Reading Skills Lab offers instruction to enable students to meet CCTC’s entrance requirements as measured by the COMPASS testing program.
+Adult Education’s Math and Reading Skills Lab offers instruction to enable students to meet CCTC’s entrance requirements as measured by the Accuplacer testing program.

 Students who enroll in Adult Education programs are responsible for their own attendance.
 Clarendon County Adult Education Academic Core Values, including a dress code, will be distributed to all students upon entrance.
 Further, students participate in pre and post testing at required intervals, specific to available programs listed.